-- our relationship with Cantor Fitzgerald, L.P. and its affiliates ("Cantor") and any related conflicts of interest, competition for and retention of brokers and other managers and key employees, reliance on Cantor for liquidity and capital, and other relationships; - pricing and commissions and market position with respect to any of our products and services and those of our competitors; - the effect of industry concentration, reduction of customers and consolidation; - liquidity, clearing capital requirements and the impact of recent credit market events; - market conditions, including trading volume and volatility, and further deterioration of the equity and debt capital markets; - economic or geopolitical conditions or uncertainties; - the extensive regulation of the Company's businesses, changes in regulations relating to the financial services industry, and risks relating to compliance matters; - factors related to specific transactions or series of transactions, including credit, performance and unmatched principal risk, as well as counterparty failure; - the costs and expenses of developing, maintaining and protecting intellectual property, including judgments or settlements paid or received in connection with intellectual property, or employment or other litigation and their related costs; - certain financial risks, including the possibility of future losses and negative cash flow from operations, potential liquidity and other risks relating to the ability to obtain financing and risks of the resulting leverage, as well as interest and currency rate fluctuations; - the ability to enter new markets or develop new products, trading desks, marketplaces or services and to induce customers to use these products, trading desks, marketplaces or services and to secure and maintain market share; - the ability to enter into marketing and strategic alliances and other transactions, including acquisitions, dispositions, reorganizations, partnering opportunities and joint ventures, and the integration of any completed transactions; - the ability to hire new personnel; - the ability to expand the use of technology for our hybrid platform, including screen-assisted, voiceassisted and fully electronic trading; - effectively managing any growth that may be achieved;
+- pricing and commissions and market position with respect to any of our products and services and those of our competitors; - the effect of industry concentration and reorganization, reduction of customers and consolidation; - liquidity, clearing capital requirements and the impact of recent credit market events; - market conditions, including trading volume and volatility, and further deterioration of the debt capital markets; - our relationship with Cantor Fitzgerald, L.P. and its affiliates ("Cantor") and any related conflicts of interest, competition for and retention of brokers and other managers and key employees, support for liquidity and capital and other relationships; - economic or geopolitical conditions or uncertainties; - the extensive regulation of the Company's businesses, changes in regulations relating to the financial services industry, and risks relating to compliance matters; - factors related to specific transactions or series of transactions, including credit, performance and unmatched principal risk, counterparty failure, and the impact of fraud and unauthorized trading; - the costs and expenses of developing, maintaining and protecting intellectual property, including judgments or settlements paid or received in connection with intellectual property, or employment or other litigation and their related costs; - certain financial risks, including the possibility of future losses and negative cash flow from operations, potential liquidity and other risks relating to the ability to obtain financing or refinancing of existing debt and risks of the resulting leverage, as well as interest and currency rate fluctuations; - the ability to enter new markets or develop new products, trading desks, marketplaces or services and to induce customers to use these products, trading desks, marketplaces or services and to secure and maintain market share; - the ability to enter into marketing and strategic alliances and other transactions, including acquisitions, dispositions, reorganizations, partnering opportunities and joint ventures, and the integration of any completed transactions; - the ability to hire new personnel; - the ability to expand the use of technology for hybrid and fully electronic trading; - effectively managing any growth that may be achieved; - financial reporting, accounting and internal control factors, including identification of any material weaknesses in our internal controls and our ability to prepare historical and pro forma financial statements and reports in a timely manner;

-- financial reporting, accounting and internal control factors, including identification of any material weaknesses in our internal controls and our ability to prepare historical and pro forma financial statements and reports in a timely manner; - the effectiveness of risk management policies and procedures; - the ability to meet expectations with respect to payments of dividends, distributions and repurchases of our common stock or purchases of BGC Holdings, L.P. ("BGC Holdings") limited partnership interests or other equity interests in our subsidiaries, including from Cantor, our executive officers, and our employees; and - the risks and other factors described herein under the heading "Item 1A-Risk Factors" in this 10-K and as amended from time to time in our quarterly reports on Form 10-Q.
+- the effectiveness of risk management policies and procedures, and the impact of unexpected market fluctuations and similar events; - the ability to meet expectations with respect to payments of dividends and repurchases of our common stock or purchases of BGC Holdings, L.P. ("BGC Holdings") limited partnership interests or other equity interests in our subsidiaries, including from Cantor, our executive officers, and our employees; - the risks and other factors described herein under the heading "Item 1A-Risk Factors in this Form 10-K and as amended from time to time in our quarterly reports on Form 10-Q."

-The foregoing risks and uncertainties, as well as those risks discussed under the headings "Item 1A-Risk Factors", "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 7A-Quantitative and Qualitative Disclosures About Market Risk" and elsewhere in this Form 10-K, may cause actual results to differ materially from the forward-looking statements.
+The foregoing risks and uncertainties, as well as those risks discussed under the headings "Item 1A-Risk Factors", Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 7A-Quantitative and Qualitative Disclosures About Risk" and elsewhere in this Form 10-K, may cause actual results to differ materially from the forward-looking statements.
 The information included herein is given as of the filing date of this Form 10-K with the Securities and Exchange Commission (the "SEC"), and future events or circumstances could differ significantly from these forward-looking statements.
 The Company does not undertake to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.